taylorhixson/WF/README.md

 For example, if the map is of places, make an effort to provide a narrative or list that describes the places in the order they were visited.
 A thorough text description aims to give an equivalent experience to all users.

-Find live examples of map text descriptions on [my About page](https://havemapswilltravel.com/about) (click Expand text description) and all of my posts such as [Musandam 2019](https://havemapswilltravel.com/2019/05/15/20190404-musandam/).

 ## Bonus materials on image processing
 ### Resize images
-If not using any images in the map popup, skip the following sections.
 These instructions are for Mac.
-The command may or may not be compatible with other operating systems.
+The commands may or may not be compatible with other operating systems.
 1. Load photos to computer.
 I take photos with an iPhone, so I use AirDrop.

 2. In the git repository for the project, create a **new folder** titled **images**.